jnidzwetzki/jnidzwetzki.github.io/_posts/2023-08-23-using-bpftrace-to-trace-postgresql.md

 <!--more-->

+> ⚠️ An updated and slightly revised version of this post is available in the [Timescale company blog](https://www.timescale.com/blog/using-bpftrace-to-trace-postgresql-vacuum-operations/).

 ## Used Environment

 PostgreSQL is a database management system that uses [vacuum operations](https://www.postgresql.org/docs/current/sql-vacuum.html) to reclaim space from dead (e.g., updated or deleted) tuples.